MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 3. Enter a salesperson ID and name.
 If this salesperson is an employee, enter the employee ID; the employee record information appears.
 The salesperson ID doesn’t have to be the same as the employee ID.

+    > [!NOTE]
-*To ensure that reports are printed in the correct order, be sure that each salesperson ID has the same number of characters.
-The characters are sorted from left to right and numbers take priority over letters.*
+    > To ensure that reports are printed in the correct order, be sure that each salesperson ID has the same number of characters.
+The characters are sorted from left to right and numbers take priority over letters.

 4. Enter or select a territory ID.
 You must enter a territory ID before you can post commissions.
 Even if you don’t use territories, set up one sales territory to assign to all salespeople.